teaminkling/refresh-21/blog/content/blog/arancil-week-5-911a.md

 +++
 title = "Untitled"
-description = "On her birthday stream, cindy's birthday wishes were \\"read chainsaw man\\" (lol no you read it) and \\"draw a dragon\\".
+description = "On her birthday stream, cindy's birthday wishes were \"read chainsaw man\" (lol no you read it) and \"draw a dragon\".
 So here's the dragon.
 Couple weeks late, but still.
 This week was rough.
-Probably gonna come back to the sketch and redo this at some point..." author = "arancil#8622" date = "2021-02-05" categories = ["Week 5: TODO"] tags = []
+Probably gonna come back to the sketch and redo this at some point..." author = "arancil#8622" date = "2021-02-05" categories = ["Week 05: TODO"] tags = []
 +++